jrhillae/AlienCSI_VM_JH/blogpost.md

   taxonKey%in%cube_BE$speciesKey)
 ```

 What are the primary interactions of _Vespa velutina_?
+To answer this question we look up all interactions having _Vespa velutina_ as source and a species within the Belgian cube as target (PartI) and all interactions having a species within the cube as source and _Vespa velutina_ as target (PartII).
+Together, these represtent the primary interactions of _Vespa velutina_ in Belgium, according to GloBI and the Belgian species cube.
 ```r
 primaryInteractionsPartI <- interactionsCleaned %>%
   filter(sourceSpeciesName == "Vespa velutina")%>%